 Tip 4: Estimate Your Answer Before Calculating

 Before diving into the calculations, take a moment to estimate the answer.
-This simple step can help you catch errors and ensure that your final result is reasonable.
+This simple step can help you catch errors and check that your final result is reasonable.
 Estimating involves rounding the numbers to the nearest whole number or simple fraction and then performing the multiplication.

-For example, if you need to multiply 3 2/5 by 6, you could round 3 2/5 to 3 and perform the multiplication 3 * 6, which equals 18.
+Take this: if you need to multiply 3 2/5 by 6, you could round 3 2/5 to 3 and perform the multiplication 3 * 6, which equals 18.
 This gives you a rough idea of what the answer should be around.
-When you actually perform the calculation (converting 3 2/5 to 17/5 and multiplying by 6/1 to get 102/5, which simplifies to 20 2/5), you can compare this result to your estimate of 18 to ensure that your answer is in the right ballpark.
+When you actually perform the calculation (converting 3 2/5 to 17/5 and multiplying by 6/1 to get 102/5, which simplifies to 20 2/5), you can compare this result to your estimate of 18 to confirm that your answer is in the right ballpark.
 If your calculated answer is drastically different from your estimate, it's a sign that you may have made a mistake and need to review your steps.

 Tip 5: Practice Regularly with Real-World Problems